nafimahbubucsd/cse15l/labreport3.md

 ```
 $ grep -v 'error' ./technical/logfile.txt
 ```
-This command will output all lines from `logfile.txt` that do not contain the term 'error'.
+This command outputs all lines from `logfile.txt` that do not contain the term 'error'.

 Example 2:
 ```
 $ grep -v 'success' ./technical/logfile.txt
 ```
-This command will output all lines from `logfile.txt` that do not contain the term 'success'.
+This command outputs all lines from `logfile.txt` that do not contain the term 'success'.
 This is useful when you're interested in lines that do not contain certain patterns.

 4. `-l` option: This option makes `grep` print only names of files containing the match.